Dreambound

 Dental Assistant Education and Training:

-• Some states require dental assistants to be certified or licensed, while others do not have specific requirements.
-Certification can be obtained through the Dental Assisting National Board (DANB) by passing an exam.
+• Some states require certification, obtained by passing the Dental Assisting National Board (DANB) exam.

 Get courses selected just for you